How to Configure Webhooks to Fluid Boards Integration

 Shared Secret

 A shared secret is a signature that is added to the webhook payload that is verified by your organisation on delivery.
-The secret value is used to sign the payload.
-Confimation on dellivery will
+The secret value is used to sign the payload using SHA-256

 You should set a webhook secret for your webhook and verify that the signature of each webhook delivery matches the secret.
 This helps to ensure that the webhook delivery is from Fluid.
 For more information, see Validating Webhooks